Lt. Roger A. Ford passed away on May 21, 2002, succumbing to cancer at age 54.

-Note: Roger A. Ford (shown at left and above) was one of the original five founding members of Saber Group.
-He was also one of the bravest and smartest people I’ve ever known.
+Note: Roger A. Ford was one of the original five founding members of Saber Group.
+He was also one of the bravest and smartest people I've ever known.
 In addition to courage he possessed both intellectual as well as emotional intelligence.
 He was my friend and my teacher.
-In the nearly 9 years since he passed, my appreciation for his abilities and accomplishments has only grown.
+In the years since he passed, my appreciation for his abilities and accomplishments has only grown.

 - Respectfully submitted, Mike Conti

 Copyright ©1997-2017 Saber Group, Inc. SABER GROUP®, SABER GROUP, INC.®, the Saber Group "sword and shield" logo, POLICE PISTOLCRAFT® and SABER PRESS® are trademarks belonging to Saber Group, Inc. and registered in the United States Patent and Trademark Office.